Please select a document to download from the list below:

 Insch Station Accessibility Study

-A study has been commissioned to assess options for improving access at Insch station.
-AECOM have been appointed (following competitive tender) to undertake a feasibility study, which will include consultation with residents, local MPs, MSPs, Councillors, access and disability groups and the local Community Council.
+A study was undertaken in 2019 for improving access at Insch station.
+AECOM were appointed to undertake a feasibility study, which included consultation with residents, local MPs, MSPs, Councillors, access and disability groups and the local Community Council.
 This was a result of local concerns about accessibility to Insch Railway station and in particular platform 1, which is only accessible by a footbridge with stairs.
-This project is part funded by Nestrans and the Local Rail Development Fund.
+The project was funded by Nestrans and the Local Rail Development Fund.